 - Performance Engineered Mixtures, Federal Highways Administration Cooperative Agreement

 - Taylor, P. C. Long-Life Concrete: How Long Will My Concrete Last?
-A Synthesis of Knowledge of Potential Durability of Concrete.
-Supplement to TPF-5(159), Ames, IA, National Concrete Pavement Technology Center, 2013.
+A Synthesis of Knowledge of Potential Durability of Concrete, Supplement to TPF-5(159), 2013

 - Yurdakul, E., and P. C. Taylor.
 2014.
 Performance Engineered Mixtures for Concrete Pavements in the US.
-12th International Symposium on Concrete Roads, Prague, Sept.
-23–26.
+Proceedings of the 12th International Symposium on Concrete Roads, Prague, September 23–26.

 - Registered Professional Engineer, Illinois

 - American Society for Testing & Materials, Committee C-09